adnsv/wails/scaling-fixes.md

   scaling will be properly supported.

 - **macOS**: Uses points (logical pixels) consistently throughout its APIs.
-The system handles most scaling automatically, with `backingScaleFactor` providing the conversion to physical pixels when needed.
+The system handles most scaling automatically, providing the conversion to physical pixels when needed.

 ## Terminology